blahajjessie/13s-wiki/vm_setup/mac.md

 # Setting up UTM
 {: .no_toc }

+{: .tip}
+If you have an Intel Mac, you're in the wrong place! <br> Look for the Windows/Virtualbox instructions!

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

 ## Download UTM